Sacral Nerve Stimulation

 Will the device ever need to be replaced?

 Yes.
-The battery inside the neurostimulator typically needs to be replaced every 3 to 5 years.
+Older devices typically have a battery life of 4-6 years.
+Newer, rechargeable options can last for 15 years or more.
 The battery life will fluctuate per individual, depending on strength of the signal needed to control symptoms and amount of use each day.
 When it is time for the battery to be replaced, the entire neurostimulator will be replaced with a new one.

 Are there any medical restrictions related to the device that I need to be made aware of?

-Yes.
-You cannot have a MRI while the device is implanted — even if the device’s battery is turned off.
-According to the device manufacturer, x-ray and radiation therapy may affect the function of the device.
+Older models had metal in the lead which precluded MRIs.
+However, new technologies are now MRI-compatible.
 Diathermy (a type of energy treatment — using radio wave, ultrasound, or microwave) should not be done on any patient with a sacral nerve stimulator implant.
 Consult with your doctor before scheduling any additional therapies or tests.
 He or she will discuss the need to take any precautions.

 Will insurance cover the cost of nerve stimulation therapy?

 Many insurance companies will pay for the nerve stimulation therapy.
-One nerve stimulation device — the InterStim® Therapy device — has gone through clinical trials and has been found to be safe and effective and has been approved for use by the FDA.
+Our office provides the currently approved devices Axonics Sacral Neuromodulation and Medtronic’s Interstim– have gone through clinical trials and has been found to be safe and effective and has been approved for use by the FDA.